mintii13/A_New_Construction_Method_for_BPTree_with_GPGPU/README.md

 ## Introduction

 The B+-tree data structure plays a crucial role in data storage and retrieval.
 However, traditional methods of constructing B+-trees face significant challenges when handling large datasets due to their high time complexity.
-Our research proposes a novel method to accelerate B+-tree construction on large datasets using GPGPU.
-The method fully parallelizes the insertion operation, surpassing CPU-based methods in both efficiency and scalability.
+Additionally, previous GPU methods could not fully improve tree construction performance with massive datasets.
+Therefore, our research proposes a novel method to accelerate B+-tree construction on large datasets using GPGPU.
+The method fully parallelizes the insertion operation, surpassing CPU-based methods and the previous GPU-based method in both efficiency and scalability.

 ## Main Contributions